We have a big responsibility when you use our services!

 A platform activity is any action, entry, input, view or request made to iMatr or its platform by a user.
 Initiated by a user, a platform activity is directed by the sole, unfettered discretion of the user, in their pursuit of platform information.

-Platform activities which engage politicians using the Contact Engine Toolbox, require the release of personal information such as the name, address, telephone number, email and the user's political Zone.
+Platform activities which engage politicians using the Contact Engine Toolbox, require the release of personal information such as the user's name, address, telephone number, email and the user's political Zone.
 By engaging Contact Engine Tool Box activities such as a Smile, Poke, or SoCo, a user implicitly consents to provide legal authority to iMatr and the platform to release personal information as required, to the intended political recipient of the Contact Engine platform activity.

 e-Petitions by their vary nature, also require the release of personal information to the Addressee, applicable MyZone politician, and the e-Signatories of the e-Petition Users who provide their e-Signature to an e-Petition platform activity, implicitly consent to provide legal authority to iMatr and the platform to release personal information such as their name, address, city/town, province, postal code, country, telephone number and date of signature, together with the e-Petition's entire premise.